Visited: December 2008

 There is a significant number of deteriorating buildings that could seamlessly act as locations for war movies, with no requirement for special effects to enhance the scenery.

-I couldn’t spot a landmark, museum or any other beautiful area that would be attractive.
+I couldn’t spot a landmark, museum, or any other beautiful area that would be attractive.
+The capital simply didn’t offer me any remarkable places to visit or things to do.

-During my trip in West Africa, which I had started a month ago, I was convinced that Mauritania was the poorest country in the world.
-Nonetheless, after spending some time in Guinea Bissau, I realized that my previous judgement was incorrect.
-I dare to say that Guinea-Bissau is the absolute winner so far when we talk about poverty.
+During my trip around West Africa, which I had started a month earlier, I was convinced that Mauritania was the poorest country in the world.
+But after spending some time in Guinea-Bissau, I realized how wrong that judgement was.
+I dare to say that, so far, Guinea-Bissau was the absolute winner when it comes to poverty.

 Neither water nor milk is sourced locally.
 All goods are imported from Europe or neighboring countries.
 The cost of imported products is prohibitively high, making them unaffordable for the average local consumer.